vmware-tanzu/tanzu-dev-portal/content/blog/git-switch-restore-improved-user-experience.md

 ---
 date: 2020-06-23
-description: 'A look at how the two commands expands Git''s vocabulary to specifically deal with a single aspect of the repository.
+description: A look at how the two commands expands Git's vocabulary to specifically deal with a single aspect of the repository.

-  '
 featured: false
 lastmod: '2020-09-17'
 tags: